Completion of training

 - The number of LAT appointments undertaken by a registrar has no GMC limits but a CCT or CESR (CP) cannot be obtained with only LAT appointments and the registrar must subsequently be appointed to an approved specialty training programme via open competition to be eligible for a CCT.
 HEE, NES, the Wales Deanery and NIMDTA should keep a careful record of these appointments on the registrar’s file.
 In addition, a minimum of two ARCPs must be completed during the approved programme, one of which must be the final ARCP.

 All registrars must have been admitted to Membership of the Faculty of Public Health (FPH) in order to be recommended for the award of CCT and therefore complete training.
-Registrars gain membership of FPH by passing the MFPH membership examinations (Part A and Part B).
+Registrars gain membership of FPH by passing the Diplomate (DFPH) and Final Membership (MFPH) examinations.